 How soon can you get the money?

 If you want to qualify for the maximum bonus of £3,000 it will take just over four and a half years.

 How the figures add up if you save the maximum allowed under the scheme

 ||£200/month until you reach £12,000

 Interest on your Help to Buy ISA

-Opening a Help to Buy ISA
+Managing your Help to Buy ISA

-You’ll be able to switch from one provider to another whenever you like and as interest rates change in order to get the best deal.
-The rules for transferring will be the same as for Cash ISAs.
-Make sure you do this carefully so you don’t accidentally withdraw the money rather than transferring it.
+You’ll be able to switch from one provider to another whenever you like as interest rates change to get the best deal.
+Provided the recipient ISA provider accepts the transfer.

-Check the rules for transferring your savings from one Help to Buy ISA into another in our guide Cash ISAs.
+Check the rules for transferring your savings from one Help to Buy ISA into another in our guide Cash ISAs

 How long are Help to Buy ISAs available?